Find Trade Colleges

 Overland Park, Kansas

-Ottawa University - Kansas City does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $12,869.
+Ottawa University - Kansas City does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $12,622.
 This amount may be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $31,724 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $22,495 in student loans.

 Full Ottawa University - Kansas City Report